fr34k8/howtos-linux/Zarafa/install-zarafa-on-debian.md

+# How to setup Zarafa-Server on Debian?

+## Goal

-# How to setup a zarafa server running on debian with a pcengines apu board
+This howto provide an easy step by step way to setup zarafa-server running on debian with a pcengines apu board.

 Inspired by [bootly](https://github.com/nikslor/bootly).

+# Install

 ## Install debian on pcengines apu board